 BotPenguin fits these models because agencies control delivery.
 They can sell setup, management, reporting, and optimization.

-For agencies ready to formalize the resale model, now’s the right time to explore the BotPenguin white label partner program.
+For agencies ready to formalize the resale model, now’s the right time to explore the white label chatbot platform.

 Now that the platform fit is clear, the next move is to acquire clients.